garethjones76/DockerDeepDive/README.md

-Previously these could be viewed by: docker images --tree but this command was dropped in Docker version 1.6. as layer were re-engineered.
+Previously these could be viewed by: docker images --tree but this command was dropped in Docker version 1.6. as layers were re-engineered to use hashing for security.

+(((NB
 The tree view can still be shown using a custom tool from dockerhub:

   # if docker client using local unix socket